-A strong, consistent, and proactive safety culture can go a long way toward preventing accidents among employees and reducing the negative outcomes that arise from on-the-job injuries.
+A strong, consistent, and proactive safety culture can go a long way toward preventing accidents among employees and the negative outcomes that arise from on-the-job injuries.
 Leverage this high-level checklist to guide and evaluate your efforts to make your jobsites safer and more productive.

 Your checklist for building a healthy and safety-first culture

 - Regularly emphasize employee training and education efforts.
 Make sure workers know the nuts and bolts of how to use personal protective equipment and potentially dangerous machinery.

 - Educate employees about how to perform duties safely in areas of elevated risk, such as heights or confined spaces.